bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 The Engineer can use vents.
 If the Engineer is inside a vent, the 偽裝者s will see a blue outline around all vents on the map (in order to warn them).
-Because of the vents the Engineer might not be able to start some tasks using the "Use" button, you can double click on the tasks instead.
+Because of the vents the Engineer might not be able to start some tasks using the "Use" button, you can double-click on the tasks instead.
 \
 **NOTE:**
 - The kill button of 偽裝者s activates if they stand next to a vent where the Engineer is.
 They can also kill them there.
 No other action (e.g. Morphling sample, Shifter shift, ...) can affect players inside vents.